Accommodation

 The wildlife is the same wildlife.

-A leopard on the Singita private concession is the same leopard you would watch from a tented camp on the public side.
+A leopard on a private concession in Loliondo is the same leopard you would watch from a tented camp on the public side.
 What changes between the tiers is everything around the wildlife: how much of the land is yours, how the meal arrives, how many people share the road to the sighting.

 Privacy

-At the tented and boutique tiers, you share the road.
+At the canvas and boutique tiers, you share the road.
 Other vehicles, other guests, other guides calling each other in to the sighting.
-From Opulent upward, you move onto private concessions where only your lodge’s guests can game-drive.
+At Ultra-Luxury you move onto private concessions where only your lodge’s guests can game-drive.
 The leopard is the same leopard.
 The road is yours.

 Staff ratio

-A typical tented camp runs one staff member per two guests.
+A typical canvas camp runs one staff member per two guests.
 A boutique lodge is closer to one-to-one.
-Opulent properties run four staff to every guest.
-Ultra-Luxury can run higher than that.
+Ultra-Luxury properties run four staff to every guest, and often higher.
 You feel this in the rhythm of the day: how quickly tea arrives, how invisibly your room turns over, how named your butler is.

 Lead time

-Tented and boutique camps can usually be booked four to six months out.
-Opulent properties need nine to twelve months for peak season.
-Ultra-Luxury can want fourteen months.
-If your trip is for July and it is March, the higher tiers are likely full, and we will say so before you put money down.
+Canvas and boutique camps can usually be booked four to six months out.
+Ultra-Luxury needs nine to twelve months for peak season, and can want fourteen.
+If your trip is for July and it is March, the top tier is likely full, and we will say so before you put money down.

 What stays the same